dryals/varroa-demography/README.md

 bash scripts (e.g., `3_pca/2_make_bam.sh`) are designed to run in ascending order of their numerals within directories.
 Additional subdirectories and large data files are excluded from this repository, but all can be reconstructed by running these scripts.
-R markdown scripts were run outside of the cluster on a comsumer laptop.
+R markdown scripts were run outside of the cluster on a comsumer laptop
-These are all run *after* bash scripts and often rely on their products.
+*after* bash scripts and often rely on their products.

 ##  Directories